tkitty3/KirillIsaev_OS/README.md

 # KirillIsaev_OS

-KirillIsaev_OS - новая операционная система написанная на ассемблер с новым загрузчиком
+KirillIsaev_OS is a new operating system written in assembler and C with a new GRUB bootloader.

 Download in Linux:

-1. Download main.asm

-2. chmod +x run.sh

-3. Run ./run.sh
+1. DOWNLOAD ONLY KIRILLISAEVOS.iso
+2. Make your boot flash with this iso file

-4. Use!
+3. Use!